Ipatiev Monastery: 20th century

 The Ipatiev Monastery was disbanded after the October Revolution in 1917.
-It has been a part of the historical and architectural preservation, but recently the authorities decided to return it to the Russian Orthodox Church in 1991, despite strong opposition from museum officials.
+It had been a part of the historical and architectural preservation of the Russian museum society, but in 1991, the authorities officiated the property authority return to the Russian Orthodox Church, despite strong opposition from museum officials.

 On December 30, 2004, the government of Russia signed an order to transfer the monastery to the Kostroma Diocese.

 Our Times

 In September 2002, one of the most prominent museum exhibits, the large wooden church (1628) from Spas-Vezhi village, was destroyed by fire.